Resume Tips

 Answer: The best place is in a dedicated "Academic Projects" subsection within your "Education" section, or in a standalone "Projects" section if they are a major part of your qualifications.
 Format them with the same rigor as professional projects.

 Answer: Yes, if they are substantial and relevant.
-Don't list every simple course exercise.
-Choose a major capstone or multi step project that required significant application of skills.
-Title it clearly (e.g., "Credit Risk Analysis - Coursera Data Science Capstone").
+Do not list every simple course exercise.
+Choose a major capstone or multi-step project that required significant application of skills.
+Title it clearly (for example, "Credit Risk Analysis - Coursera Data Science Capstone").

 How many projects should I list?